uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/software_development_info.rst

 request will have to be merged by a collaborator with write access to the upstream repo.
 See the branching and workflow sections below for more details.

-.. [#] As of April 2022, this is true; we anticipate moving to a new
+.. [#] As of September 2022, this is true; we anticipate moving to a new
        Github Organization in the next 6 months or so.

 --------------